ch0rl/blog.chorl.dev/_posts/2025-12-03-my-issues-with-doj.md

 Of course, indictable offences carry greater risk, allowing for stronger punishment and house raids.
 Breaking the law, especially terrorism law, is not something that should be taken lightly.

+Speaking purely tactically, though, a magistrate's offence is a bad idea.
+For one, there is far less subjectivity when being tried by a single magistrate, as opposed to a jury.
+Secondly, if the idea was to challenge the legal system, trial by magistrate will not to that; it is entirely foreseeable that the CPS and judiciary could establish a "fasttrack" to handle these cases quickly.

 ### The Media Approach
 Much of the media published by DoJ draws on emotional responses to seeing elderly and visibly disabled people get arrested.